 - The International Development Association – IDA

 - The Multilateral Investment Guarantee Agency – MIGA

-- The International Center for Settlement of Investment Disputes – ICSID
+- The International Centre for Settlement of Investment Disputes – ICSID

 The Bank has several entry schemes, depending upon the level of experience required.
-Some of these are described below and for more information see The World Bank website.
+For more information about these visit The World Bank website.